Light Therapy

 After filtering Amazon's current options by wavelength quality (660 nm + 850 nm baseline), review depth, star rating, and brand transparency, here are the picks that hold up.

-Best for: First-time buyers who want a proven, well-warrantied panel for targeted muscle and joint work.
+Best for: First-time buyers who want a proven, well-reviewed panel for targeted work.

-BestQool's 105 W dual-chip panel sits one rung up in performance from the HG300.
-The dual-chip LED design packs both 660 nm and 850 nm into each diode, with manufacturer-reported irradiance in the 130β180 mW/cmΒ² range at the surface.
-The brand publishes third-party testing for several models β a transparency advantage few Amazon competitors match.
+BestQool's dual-chip panel sits a rung up in output from the HG300, packing both 660 nm and 850 nm into each diode.
+A useful point in its favor is that the brand publishes third-party testing for several models, a transparency advantage few competitors match.

-Best for: Athletes and lifters who want clinically relevant doses without stepping into full-body pricing.
+Best for: Athletes and lifters who want a higher-output panel without stepping into full-body pricing.

-The Viconor uses 120 LEDs in a 1:2 ratio of 660 nm to 850 nm chips per bulb β meaning each LED contains one red and two NIR chips.
-That NIR-heavy profile favours deeper tissue work, which is what you want for muscle recovery specifically.
-The curved housing helps direct light output toward the target zone.
-It is the most-reviewed panel in this guide.
+The Viconor uses a near-infrared-heavy ratio of 660 nm to 850 nm (roughly one red chip to two NIR chips per LED).
+That NIR-heavy profile favors deeper tissue, which is what you want for muscle recovery specifically, and the curved housing helps direct light toward the target zone.
+It is one of the more heavily reviewed budget panels in the category.

-Honest limitations: Manufacturer irradiance numbers are unverified by third-party testing.
-Build quality is acceptable but not premium.
+Honest limitations: Manufacturer irradiance numbers are not verified by third-party testing, so treat them cautiously.
+Build quality is acceptable rather than premium.

 Best for: Budget-conscious buyers who want NIR-heavy output for muscle work.